Upper bounds for the largest components in critical inhomogeneous random graphs: Proofs

-\end{lem} The following corollary is straightforward. \begin{cor} If $Y_{w_1}$ is a Poisson random variable with parameter $w_1$ and $f$ is an increasing real function, then with the notation of the previous lemma we have
+\end{lem} The following corollary is straightforward. \begin{cor} If $Y_{w_1}$ is a Poisson random variable with mean $w_1$ and $f$ is an increasing real function, then with the notation of the previous lemma we have

-\end{cor} Finally we recall a basic result (the Optional Stopping Theorem) which we repeatedly use in the sequel.
-Its proof can be found in any advanced probability textbook. \begin{thm} Let $(X_k)_{k\geq 0}$ be a martingale and let $\tau_1,\tau_2$ be stopping times with $0\leq \tau_1\leq \tau_2$.
+\end{cor} We conclude by recalling a basic result, the Optional Stopping Theorem, which we repeatedly use in the sequel.
+Its proof can be found in any advanced probability textbook. \begin{thm} Let $(X_i)_{i\in \mathbb{N}_0}$ be a martingale and let $\tau_1,\tau_2$ be stopping times with $0\leq \tau_1\leq \tau_2$.
 Suppose that $\tau_2$ is bounded.
 Then